Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 In case you want to fully immerse in Kashubian culture, I recommend to do a bread-baking workshop with Karola in Lipusz or a pottery master course with Asha from Agroturystyka Zielony Kot.

-Both crafts are emblematic elements of Kashub culture.
+Both crafts are symbolic elements of Kashub culture.

 I am missing the words to describe breadbaking with Karola: she bakes over 300 bread leafs every day and won several awards for the best bread in the region.